Hillarys Boat Harbour: History

 In May 2006, the WA Department of Planning and Infrastructure committed $5 million to expand the area they managed at the boat harbour with boardwalks, upgrades to picnic areas, new barbecue facilities, toilets, improved lightning, trees, grass and shade structures with work to begin in August of that year.
 The new development cost $30 million when it was opened by MLA Rob Johnson on 13 December 2008.
 The new Breakwater Tavern had been fitted out at $7 million by the Reid family.
-A further 19 marine pens had been constructed and a new Rottnest Island ferry terminal.
-Another stage was planned with the redevelopment of the old tavern and adding of more shops and food and beverage facilities.
+A further 19 marine pens had been constructed along with a new Rottnest Island ferry terminal.
+Another stage was planned with the redevelopment of the old tavern and the adding of more shops and food and beverage facilities.

+In June 2016, The Great Escape closed after its tenancy lease wasn't renewed, but briefly reopened with the dry attractions, trampolines and Wacky Putt operating in Summer 2016.
+The park was eventually demolished in November 2017 after standing idle for nine months.
+On 12 September 2018, after leaseholder Wyllie Group struck a deal with local family company, Pirate's Cove Adventure Golf, plans emerged of a complex in the former Great Escape site that would include two themed 18-hole golf courses, a double flowrider, a cafe, a small bar and a beach kiosk, with completion scheduled in March 2019.
+However the next month, the project was suddenly cancelled following negative publicity surrounding a shareholder of Pirate's Cove Adventure Golf and his previous business relationship with notorious child rapist William Goad.